 I learned to see the importance of sustainability in architecture and in how we live our lives.
 A memory that I will carry with me forever was how Jaime cared about people.
 At his office, I understood that everyone had a singular role and had something unique to offer, independent of technical skills or academic background.
 We worked with people, not with machines

-Can you tell us about one of the projects you absolutely loved working on while
+Can you tell us about one of the projects you absolutely loved working on while in Angola?

 I worked as project manager of the “Urban Communities” project in Angola.
 It was a meaningful experience to travel to Angola with Jaime, to visit the local communities and work with the local government.
 The project was for the National Program of Housing and Urban Development called“My Dream, My Home”.
 The client brief called for the design of 14 cities around the country ranging from 90 to 300 hectares [222.4 to 741.3 acres], plus 40,000 housing units to serve as a prototype for the development.
 The guiding principle of the project was that living is much more than just residing, which led to the creation of the concept of “urban communities”.
 The idea envisioned the sustainability dimension in two ways: grouping utilities (sanitation, communications, and energy) and ensuring necessary density for its economic efficiency and promoting diversity through the community modules.